 Commenting on Cisco’s 2018 Cyber Security Report, John Stewart talks about the need to adopt a security strategy that embraces people, process, technology and policy, just like Nettitude does.

 “No single strategy, technological solution or approach will solve all of the challenges that our adversaries throw at us.
 It takes a comprehensive and unified approach across people, process, technology and policy.”

 Security audits should be part of a wider assurance program.
-Nettitude’s cyber experts and award-winning security consultants recommend adopting a continuous cyber assurance improvement program, including regular reviews of the organisation’s cyber security controls.
+Nettitude’s cyber experts and award-winning security consultants recommend adopting a continuous cyber assurance improvement program, including regular reviews of the organisation’s cybersecurity controls.

-Combined with routine penetration testing, vulnerability scanning, a comprehensive incident response plan, threat monitoring and security awareness training – ensuring you always stay one step ahead of the criminals looking to compromise your company.
+Combined with routine penetration testing, vulnerability scanning, a comprehensive incident response plan, threat monitoring and security awareness training – ensure you always stay one step ahead of the criminals looking to compromise your company.

 Don’t ignore your inside threats!
 Employee security awareness is essential!

 60% of all cyber attacks reported in 2016 came from insiders (IBM)